itrocket-team/testnet_guides/namada/se/README.md

 - Fund your wallet from [faucet](https://faucet.housefire.luminara.icu/)

-After a couple of minutes, the check the balance
+After a couple of minutes, check the balance

 ~~~bash
 namadac balance --owner $WALLET